savman65/Crisp/README.md

 ## Notes
 The commits in the git repo come from an author named "Matt Savitz".
 I'm on vacation now so I'm using my father (Matt's) laptop :)
+The only resource that isn't managed in the github workflow is the service principle used for github to authenticate to azure.
+This is to avoid a "chicken and egg" problem.
+The deployment to azure depends on the service principle.